BallAerospace/cosmos-website/_docs_v5/4_guides/scripting_best_practices.md

 ## Introduction

 This guide aims to provide the best practices for using the scripting capabilities provided by COSMOS.
 Scripts are used to automate a series of activities for operations or testing.
 The goal of this document is to ensure scripts are written that are simple, easy to understand, maintainable, and correct.
-Guidance on some of the key details of using COSMOS's Script Runner is also provided.
+Guidance on some of the key details of using the COSMOS Script Runner is also provided.

 <div style="clear:both;"></div>